 Kant’s publications: Kant published one essay here, the last he published with Biester: 1797 [Right to Lie].

 Notes: See Biester’s letter to Kant (August 5, 1797, #771).
-The Berlinische Blätter appeared only two years (1797-98).
-Four volumes (by pagination).
+The Berlinische Blätter lasted for just four quarterly volumes (1797-98).
 The last volume (p.
 411) has a “Nachricht an die Leser” in which Biester notes that this will be the last issue of the Blätter, which should be viewed as a continuation of the Berlinische Monatsschrift (see).
 In January 1799, with the Friedrich Nicolai Verlag, he will begin publishing the Neuen Berlinischen Monatsschrift (see).

 Publisher: Johann Erich Biester [bio].